Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add listenning of system's signals "SIGINT", "SIGQUIT", "SIGTERM" for automatic call of stop on the rainbow intance.
 -   Fix Makecall when the user doesn't have telephony.
 -   Fix value Contact.id and Contact._id were sometime not filled
+-   Reduce logs in dev mod
+-   Add Message factory
+-   Fix onDivertedEvent callback
+-   Fix some missing return when reject Promise.
+-   Remove unused singleton in RESTTelephony
+-   Refactor _entering_ _existing_ logs in services and in some other classes

 ### SDK for Node.JS 1.62 - September 2019